icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

     slicec-cs -D FOO -D BAR  ...
     ```

-### Pre-defined symbols
+### Predefined symbols

-The only pre-defined symbol is `SLICEC_CS`.
+The only predefined symbol is `SLICEC_CS`.
 It is defined by the Slice compiler for C# and is used to indicate that
 the Slice compiler for C# is being used.

 ## Examples